rhogan284/NetGuard/README.md

    - Kibana for log visualization and analysis
 6. **Threat Detector**: A Python-based service that analyzes logs in real-time to detect potential security threats.
 7. **Threat Responder**: A Python-based service that automatically responds to detected threats.
+8. **Interface**: A Flask-based web interface for viewing the Kibana dashboard and managing the system.

 ## Setup and Running